hunter-goller/hunter-goller/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=hunterg6700&" alt="hunterg6700" /></p>

 ## 🎵 Spotify status
 I listen to a lot of songs on Spotify, so here my Spotify now playing status.
-You can see my Spotify now playing on Discord too!
 **(If Something is not playing, it just shows static info of the previous played song)**

 <p align="center">